Date Night in London Bridge

 Just because it’s quieter though that doesn’t mean you can’t have a great time!

-There are plenty of places you can walk around and take yourself off too.
+There are plenty of places you can walk around and take yourself off to.
 There are also a lot of views and attractions that you can reach nearby.
-But if you’re after a simple date idea maybe stick with dinner and a drink at a fancy restaurant in London Bridge.
+But if you’re after a simple date idea maybe stick with dinner and a drink at a fancy restaurant near London Bridge.

-Notes to remember if you do go out in London Bridge on a weekday:
+Notes to remember if you do go out near London Bridge on a weekday:

 - Have tissues on your person!